 The minutes of the meeting about the Presbyteral Council are read out.
-They are almost indecently biased in favour of Apraksin.
-Bishop Veniamin points this out with his usual fervour.
+They are almost indecently biased in favor of Apraksin.
+Bishop Veniamin points this out with his usual fervor.
 Lomako also objects, he is supported by Nenarokomov.
 Unexpectedly Markov makes concessions and offers to add Nenarokomov to the secretariat.
 All urge him to agree.

 Nenarokomov: ‘My enemies wish to bring my efforts to nothing by means of this offer; I do not agree.’

 Apraksin angrily defends the secretariat and declares that if Bishop Veniamin’s speech is to be reproduced in a changed form, then in that case his address also should be expressed in a different way.
 The minutes are rejected.

 Vasil’ev gets up and twice attempts to speak, to chants of ‘Please stop: That will do!’